aiidateam/aiida-quantumespresso/docs/source/user_guide/get_started/examples/pw_tutorial.rst

 As a further comment, this is specific to the way the plugin for Quantum Espresso works.
-Other codes may need more than two ParameterData, or even none of them.
+Other codes may need more than two Dict, or even none of them.
 And also how this parameters have to be written depends on the plugin: what is discussed here is just the format that we decided for the Quantum Espresso plugins.